watem-sedem/watem-sedem/docs/choices.rst

 S model
 #######

-CN-WS allows the user to choose between two models to calculate the S-factor.
+CN-WS allows the user to choose between two models to calculate the :ref:`S-factor <lsfactor>`.
+The S-factor defines the effect of slope steepness and is used in the calculation of :ref:`RUSLE <rusle>` and :ref:`transport capacity (TC) <TC>`.
-The S-factor defines the effect of slope steepness and is used in the calculation of RUSLE and transport capacity (TC).

 Both models are a function of :math:`\theta`: the inclination angle or slope (%).
 The computation of the inclincation angle is based on the four cardinal neighbouring pixels (Zevenbergen and Thorne, 1987).

 The two S-models are: